arashkazemi/tati/README.md

         k.continue();  // runs until end as there is no other breakpoints
                        // (output:  2,3)

+Kensakan is also able to set the script context.
+This can be used to setup environment or even mask global objects like `document` or `window`.
+For example calling

+        k.set_context({document: null, window: null, foo: 123});

+before calling the `prepare` function will mask both `document` and `window` objects and also introduces a foo variable that can be accessed anywhere in the target script.

 To know more about using Kensakan, see the included example and the class documentation.